MESAHub/mesa/star/test_suite/rsp_save_and_load_file/README.rst

 rsp_save_and_load_file
 **********************

-.. tags:: star, rsp, radial-pulsation, cepheid, save-load
+.. tags:: star, rsp, radial-pulsation, cepheid, save-load, colors

 This test case checks that RSP models can be saved and loaded to produce the same results as test case :ref:`rsp_Cepheid`.